comp-methods-fsu-2021/computational-methods-course/syllabus-computational-methods-2021.md

 ## Grading
 **Weekly exercises (5% per week) 70%**

 Each week's meeting will begin with a review of the previous week's exercise.
 You will submit the deliverable by midnight on the night before class.
-Come prepared to discuss your work process, challenges, and any points of interest.
+You will document your work process, and offer a brief assessment of the research potential and problems you see in the exercise, as well the next steps you might pursue.
 These exercises will be graded on a completion basis.
 Satisfactory work receives full marks.
 Unsatisfactory work can be resubmitted until it is satisfactory.

 **Website 30%**